msyinmei/BigDataSummer2018/lesson_three.md

 ##Practice with R

 MAC Directions:
-1) Run xquartz to get the xterm
+1) Run xquartz locally to get the xterm
 2) run the IBM server from xterm
 3) run R code from lesson 3 on xterm by typing R to start R.